kimian/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/13.basic-installation-oscmax-2/default.en.md

 #  last_modified: true
 ---

-The Installation of MailBeez is successfully tested with osCMax v2.5RC1, running on PHP 5.2.11
+The Installation of MailBeez is successfully tested with osCMax v2.5RC1, running on php 5.3+

 The installation is straight forward and can be done in a couple of minutes by following these three steps: